Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Data Reduction

 \subsubsection{GASC Test at Palomar Observatory}

 To test the quality of GASC measurements and the calibration of sky brightness, another experiment intended to measure and calibrate the sky brightness at an astronomical site was implemented at Palomar Mountain Observatory.
 The sky at Palomar during a moonless night is sufficiently dark to check the Dome A measurements.
-The Palomar Night Sky Brightness Monitor (NSBM) \footnote[1]{http://www.sao.arizona.edu/FLWO/SBM/SBMreport\_McKenna\_Apr08.pdf} allows a real-time comparison between the night sky brightness measured by the two different instruments.
+The Palomar Night Sky Brightness Monitor (NSBM) \footnote[2]{http://www.sao.arizona.edu/FLWO/SBM/SBMreport\_McKenna\_Apr08.pdf} allows a real-time comparison between the night sky brightness measured by the two different instruments.
 The Palomar NSBM consists of two units deployed at Palomar Observatory.
 A remote photometer head and a base station receive data from the remote head via a wireless spread-spectrum transceiver pair.
 The remote head has two photometers that sample areas of the sky $\sim5.6^{\circ}$ in diameter at two elevation angles.
 The photodetectors used to measure the sky brightness receive filtered light to define a spectral response centered in the visual range, with a strong cutoff in the near infrared.

 One unit of the NSBM uses a 1.5-cm diameter photodetector, which measures the brightness of the sky $\sim5.6^\circ$ in diameter at the zenith.
 Without rejecting stellar contaminants the mean value for this region is taken to represent the night sky brightness.
 The output data from the NSBM consists of the measured frequency and ambient temperature of each sensor.
-The sky brightness is calculated as\footnote[2]{Zenith readings are available at: http://www.palomar.caltech.edu:8000/maintenance/darksky/index.tcl}:
+The sky brightness is calculated as\footnote[3]{Zenith readings are available at: http://www.palomar.caltech.edu:8000/maintenance/darksky/index.tcl}:

 The detector output frequency (in Hertz) constitutes the raw data, as the NSBM uses a light to frequency converter.
 The dark frequency to be subtracted for the zenith is 0.012 Hz.
-The zeropoint of the NSBM system adjusted to the National Parks System from one night's data (4 July 2013), is 19.41 mag arcsec$^{-2}$ and for a band comparable to the Johnson $V$-band is 18.89.
+The zero point of the NSBM system adjusted to the National Parks System from one night's data (4 July 2013), is 19.41 mag arcsec$^{-2}$ and for a band comparable to the Johnson $V$-band is 18.89.
 Fig. \ref{palomar-NSB} shows the time variations of the sky brightness measured by NSBM and GASC.
 The sky brightness measured by two different instruments, with two completely different calibration methods agrees overall to $\sim0.12$ mag arcsec$^{-2}$.